dhui808/spring-snippets/resttemplate.md

     postForEntity: calls execute themselves under the hood - it's simply a matter of convenience

 ### Timeout
-    When the request gets timed out, Spring will throw ResourceAccessException.
-Underlying exception under that instance will be java.net.SocketTimeoutException.
+    1. Read timeout: When the request gets read timed out, Spring will throw ResourceAccessException.
+Underlying exception will be java.net.SocketTimeoutException.
+    2. Connect timeout: When the request gets connect timed out, Spring will throw ResourceAccessException.
+Underlying exception is org.apache.http.conn.HttpHostConnectException
+    3. When SSL certificate is expired, Spring will throw ResourceAccessException.
+Underlying exception is javax.net.ssl.SSLHandshakeException